GuiCintra27/wishlist-Prisma-/README.md

 This server project was built using [Node](https://nodejs.org/en/). \
 His construction language is [TypeScript](https://www.typescriptlang.org/pt/). \
-Integration with database is done with [prisma](https://www.prisma.io/) Cors, Express, Joi and Pg are some of librarys that the project use to run.
+Integration with database is done with [prisma](https://www.prisma.io/). \
+Cors, Express, Joi and Pg are some of librarys that the project use to run.

 ## Database

-To create the database is just configure the DATABASE_URL variable within .env file and run `npx prisma migrate dev` in terminal.\
+To create the database is just configure the DATABASE_URL variable within .env file and run `npx prisma migrate dev` in terminal. \

 This comand will create and populate de database, if not populate it, jus run `npm run prisma:seed`;